joeriks/FnX.TypedCsv/readme.md

 ####Basic idea
 Dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.

+Useful when you want to dump a snapshot of data, to be able to process it further later.
+That way you don't need to fetch the data from your database more than necessary.
+Reading the csv-file snapshot is very fast (using the Nuget CsvHelper).

 For example (in LinqPad, with AdventureWorks data):

     VEmployee.Take (100).ToTypedCsv()